whyjay17/vsts_kpi_extension/README.md

 A Key Performance Indicator (KPI) is a measurable value that demonstrates how effectively a company is achieving key business objectives.
 Organizations use KPIs at multiple levels to evaluate their success at reaching targets.
 High-level KPIs may focus on the overall performance of the enterprise, while low-level KPIs may focus on processes or employees in departments such as sales, marketing or a call center.

 # What am I building?
-An extension for Microsoft's Visual Studio Team Services (VSTS), which is a cloud service for collaborating on code development, to manage KPIs within an organization.
+An extension for Microsoft's Azure DevOps (previously Visual Studio Team Services), which is a cloud service for collaborating on code development, to manage KPIs within an organization.
 This extension package includes a hub that takes KPI inputs from the user and stores them into a storage that is shared within the project workspace and a dashboard widget that displays all the KPI information of the project.

 ## Get started